PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-1-beta1.md

 If you are a developer, you can also [submit a pull request](https://devdocs.prestashop.com/9/contribute/contribute-pull-requests/) to fix bugs.

+We encourage you to share your feedback in the [dedicated GitHub discussion](https://github.com/PrestaShop/PrestaShop/discussions/40465) or on [Slack](https://www.prestashop-project.org/slack/).

 ## PrestaShop 9.1 - What's next?

 Every version is the result of major contributions from our entire ecosystem, including our PrestaShop Experts.
 Stay tuned for the announcement of the 9.1 release.